-- Inform the patient that uterine bleeding and uterine cramping will occur [see Warnings and Precautions (5.2)]. - Advise the patient that serious and sometimes fatal infections and bleeding can occur very rarely [see Warnings and Precautions (5.1, 5.2)]. - MIFEPREX is only available through a restricted program called the mifepristone REMS Program [see Warnings and Precautions (5.3)].
-Under the mifepristone REMS Program: - o Patients must sign a Patient Agreement Form. - MIFEPREX is only available in clinics, medical offices and hospitals and not through retail pharmacies.

-Provider Contacts and Actions in Case of Complications

-- Ensure that the patient knows whom to call and what to do, including going to an Emergency Room if none of the provided contacts are reachable, or if she experiences complications including prolonged heavy bleeding, severe abdominal pain, or sustained fever [see Boxed Warning]. - Advise the patient to take the Medication Guide with her if she visits an emergency room or another healthcare provider who did not prescribe MIFEPREX, so that provider will be aware that the patient is undergoing a medical abortion with MIFEPREX.
+- Inform the patient that uterine bleeding and uterine cramping will occur [see Warnings and Precautions (5.2)]. - Advise the patient that serious and sometimes fatal infections and bleeding can occur very rarely [see Warnings and Precautions (5.1, 5.2)]. - MIFEPREX is only available through a restricted program called the Mifepristone REMS Program [see Warnings and Precautions (5.3)].
+Under the Mifepristone REMS Program: - Patients must sign a Patient Agreement Form. - MIFEPREX is only dispensed by or under the supervision of certified prescribers or by certified pharmacies on prescriptions issued by certified prescribers.
+Provider Contacts and Actions in Case of Complications - Ensure that the patient knows whom to call and what to do, including going to an Emergency Room if none of the provided contacts are reachable, or if the patient experiences complications including prolonged heavy bleeding, severe abdominal pain, or sustained fever [see Boxed Warning].